 In fact, Serbia was part of Yugoslavia for most of the 20th century.
 It became an independent state in 2006, after breaking a short-term union with Montenegro.

-Overall, Serbia is a very beautiful country from the Central Europe and South-Eastern Europe.
+Overall, Serbia is a very beautiful country in Central Europe and South-Eastern Europe.
 It is also incredibly cheap by Western standards.

 Just like Romania, it has amazing plains, rich mountains and rivers to enhance the landscapes and relief of the country.